laulj/runningLog-App/README.md

 # CS50 Final Project - Running Log App
-#### Video Demo:

 #### Description:

 Running Log is a final project submission with respect to **CS50’s Introduction to Computer Science**.

 ## Documentation

 ### Specifications

 - **Register & Login**: Users must be able to register new account and login with those that are already created.
 - **Home**: For authenticated users, the **Home** button in the left navigation panel should display two components from a specific running strategy:

   - running log statistics containing the total distance travelled, the total time spent, and the average speed, and
   - a calendar to summarize the running statstics over the month.

   Furthermore, user should be able to toggle between different strategies and the aforementioned data should change accordingly.

 - **Chart**: For authenticated users, the **Chart** button in the left navigation panel should display two components from a specific running strategy:
   - a histogram graphed with distance travelled againsts the date, and
   - the time to completion for each lap againsts the nth-lap is plotted for each log.
 - **Add**: For authenticated users, the **Add** link in the left navigation panel display a view with three sections:
   - strategies, logs, and laps are displayed where each section:
     - displays the available strategies, logs, and laps respectively,
     - include the **add** and **delete** actions for each of the strategy, log, and lap.
     - Additionally, **add** action should be handle multiple entries per submit.
   - In the Log section, user should be able to switch between strategies to display the corresponding logs and laps, and
   - In the Lap section, user should be able to switch between logs to display the corresponding laps,
 - **Dark theme**: User should be able to click on a button on the left navigation panel to switch between light and dark theme.
 The default theme should adapt the browser theme.

 ### Design Methodology

 Running Log is a single page [React](https://react.dev/ "React") web application designed with [Ant Design](https://ant.design "Ant Design"), [Bootstrap 5](https://getbootstrap.com/ "Bootstrap 5"), and [Django](https://www.djangoproject.com/ "Django") backend along with [Django REST framework](https://www.django-rest-framework.org/ "Django REST framework").

 ### File Structure

 - backend/
   - static/
   - templates/
-	- forms.py # *Django modelforms*
+  - forms.py # _Django modelforms_
-	- storage_backend.py # *S3 Boto Storage class, declared to store static files to Amazon S3 bucket in production*
+  - storage_backend.py # _S3 Boto Storage class, declared to store static files to Amazon S3 bucket in production_
-- frontend/ #*Create-react-app*
+- frontend/ #_Create-react-app_
-- media/ # *Dir. for media files*
+- media/ # _Dir. for media files_
-- runningApp/ # *Django App*
+- runningApp/ # _Django App_
-	- jwt.py # *JSON Web Token utilities script*
+  - jwt.py # _JSON Web Token utilities script_
-- static/ # *Dir. for Django collected staticfiles*
+- static/ # _Dir. for Django collected staticfiles_
 - manage.py
 - .gitignore
 - LICENSE
-- requirements.txt # *Package Dependencies*
+- requirements.txt # _Package Dependencies_

 ## How to run the application

 ### Development

 1. While in the dir. `root`:
     1. Create a virtual env, `python3 -m venv venv`,
     2. Activate the venv, `source venv/bin/activate`,
     3. Install the requirements, `pip3 install -r requirements.txt`,
 2.  `cd` to dir. `frontend/`, run `npm install`,
-2. while in dir. `frontend/`, run `npm run collect` to collect the bundled static files to `static/`.
+3.  while in dir. `frontend/`, run `npm run collect` to collect the bundled static files to `static/`.
-3. Ensure DEBUG in settings.py is True. while in the dir. `root`, run:
+4. Ensure DEBUG in settings.py is True. while in the dir. `root`, run:
     1.      `python3 manage.py makemigrations backend`,
     2.      `python3 manage.py migrate`, and
     3.      `python3 manage.py runserver`.

 ## File Functionality

 A description of what is contained in each file.

 ### Frontend